Wrestling

 Genesis 33:12-16, Jasher 32:67-73, Jubilees 29:13

-And Jacob answered his brother and said, “I would do as my lord speaks to me, but my lord knows that the children are tender, and the flocks and herds with their young who are with me, go but slowly, for if they went swiftly they would all die, for you know their burdens and their fatigue.
-Therefore let my lord pass on before his servant, and I will go on slowly for the sake of the children and the flock, until I come to my lord’s place to Seir.”
+Jacob replied, “I would do as my lord suggests, but you know the children are still young, and the flocks and herds with their young can only move slowly.
+If we rushed, they would all die.
+You know how heavy their burdens are and how tired they are.
+So please, let my lord go on ahead of his servant, and I will follow slowly, for the sake of the children and the flocks, until I reach your place in Seir.”

-And Jacob said this to Esau in order to remove Esau and his men from him, so that Jacob might afterward go to his father’s house to the land of Canaan.
-And Esau listened to the voice of Jacob, and Esau returned with the 400 men that were with him on their road to Seir, and Jacob and all belonging to him went that day as far as the extremity of the land of Canaan in its borders, and he remained there some time.
+Jacob said this to remove Esau and his men from him, so he could go on to his father’s house in Canaan.
+Esau listened to Jacob and returned to Seir with his 400 men.
+Jacob and everyone with him traveled that same day to the edge of the land of Canaan and stayed there for a while.

-And he passed over the Jabbok in the 9th month, on the 11th thereof.
-And on that day Esau, his brother, came to him, and he was reconciled to him, and departed from him to the land of Seir, but Jacob dwelt in tents.
+He crossed the Jabbok in the 9th month, on the 11th day.
+On that same day, Esau came to him and was reconciled, then departed for the land of Seir.
+But Jacob stayed in tents.

 Resolution